PacktPublishing/Network-Automation-with-Go/ch12/testbed/README.md

 # Setting Up a Testing Environment

 You can run the Go code example of the first part of the book in the [Go Playground][] or on your personal computer if you have already installed Go.
-Code examples in chapters six and later interact with a virtual network topology---which we run in containers with Containerlab.
+Code examples in chapters six and later interact with a virtual network topology, which we run in containers with Containerlab.

 ## What Is a Testing Environment?